jina-ai/finetuner/README.md

 <!-- start elevator-pitch -->

 Fine-tuning is an effective way to improve performance on neural search tasks.
-However, it can be very difficult for many deep learning engineers to do.
+However, setting up and performing fine-tuning can be very time-consuming and resource-intensive.

 Jina AI's Finetuner makes fine-tuning easier and faster by streamlining the workflow and handling all complexity and infrastructure in the cloud.
 With Finetuner, one can easily enhance the performance of pre-trained models, making them